Specialized Care for Children with Sleep Disorders

 The sleep medicine team at University Hospitals Rainbow Babies & Children’s treats a wide range of childhood sleep disorders, from the common to the complex.
 With expert diagnosis and treatment, we offer proven, evidence-based methods to help children achieve quality sleep.

 Schedule an Appointment with a Pediatric Sleep SpecialistTo make an appointment with a pediatric sleep medicine expert, call 1-844-710-6928 today.

 Why Choose UH Rainbow?

 For many years, UH Rainbow physicians have been at the forefront of pediatric sleep medicine research.
 Our work has elevated the standard of care for children with snoring and other sleep issues in Ohio and around the globe.
-In addition, we are consistently ranked by U.S. News & World Report as a Best Children’s Hospital in pulmonology – the specialty practiced by many of our pediatric sleep medicine experts.
-Our multidisciplinary sleep medicine team includes pediatric pulmonologists, clinical behavioral psychologists, advanced practice nurses and technicians, and can see patients in a number of convenient close-to-home locations.
+In addition, we are consistently ranked by U.S. News & World Report as a Best Children’s Hospital in Pulmonology – the specialty practiced by many of our pediatric sleep medicine experts.
+Our multidisciplinary sleep medicine team comprises pediatric specialists, pulmonologists, clinical behavioral psychologists, advanced practice nurses and technicians.
+We see patients at a number of convenient close-to-home locations.

 Diagnosing and Treating Childhood Sleep Disorders

-In addition, your child may be having difficulty getting restful sleep due to other health concerns.
-Our team works closely with pediatric specialists at UH Rainbow Babies & Children’s to provide help for patients affected by sleep issues that may need specialized sleep evaluations, including patients with:
+Your child may have difficulty getting restful sleep due to other health concerns.
+Therefore, our team works closely with pediatric specialists at UH Rainbow Babies & Children’s to provide help for patients with various conditions, including:

 - Craniofacial conditions